tdauth/g2-mod-sonja/README.md

 Allows to buy NPC Sonja (VLK_436_Sonja) as a companion with special services.

+## How to Play

+Download and run the installer setup [Sonja-1.0.exe](./Sonja-1.0.exe).
+Run the "GothicStarter" and choose the mod Sonja to play Gothic II with.

+## Features

 Sonja provides the following features:

 * Follows the player's hero as companion to fight with him and increase his XP.